enosnas/Legend-of-the-Gucci-Belt/README.md

 I'll put in more updates as they come but right now the main focus is completing the main mechanics of the game!
 Right now I would estimate that I am around 60% complete with the main mechanics.
 This comes after a sudden realization that Gucci Belt can be so much more, and might not even be Gucci Belt soon!
 I don't want to spoil too much but look forward to some new mechanics such as wall jumping/sliding, destroying terrain, and more!

+8/19 Update
+I have finished the core mechanics of the game after lots of bug fixing and issues that were resolved after a bit of time and research!
+I'm now working on the level designs, improved animations and character designs, as well as the story of this new game.